scality/metalk8s/docs/operation/cluster_monitoring.rst

 Prometheus makes use of a special language Prometheus Query Language - PromQL for writing alerting and recording rules which we will later see.

-Default Alerting rules
+Default Alert Rules
-""""""""""""""""""""""
+"""""""""""""""""""

-Alerting rules enable a user to specify a condition that must occur before an external system like slack is notified.
+Alert rules enable a user to specify a condition that must occur before an external system like slack is notified.
 For example, MetalK8s administrators could want to raise an alert for any node that is unreachable for a duration
 >1 minutes.

-Out-of-the-box, MetalK8s ships with preconfigured alerting rules.
-These alerting rules are typically written as PromQL queries.
+Out-of-the-box, MetalK8s ships with preconfigured alert rules.
+These are typically written as PromQL queries.
-The table below outlines some of the preconfigured alerting rules exposed from a newly deployed MetalK8s cluster.
+The table below outlines all the preconfigured alert rules exposed from a newly deployed MetalK8s cluster.

+For predefined alert rules customization, see :ref:`csc-prometheus-customization`.

 .. csv-table:: Default Prometheus Alerting rules
    :file: ../../tools/rule_extractor/alerting_rules.csv